-3 Consumer products have been identified as a source of Pb exposure in previous reviews (U.S. 4 EPA, 2013, 2006a).
-This subsection builds upon discussions from the 2013 Pb ISA (U.S. EPA, 2013), 5 highlighting consumer products found in the recent literature, detailing their corresponding Pb content, 6 and further summarizing trends since that ISA (U.S. EPA, 2013).
-7 Table 2-6 shows Pb content found in several consumer products, including spices, traditional 8 medicines, cosmetics, toys/baby products, pottery, and tobacco.
-This table is an update of Table 3-7 in the 9 2013 Pb ISA (U.S. EPA, 2013).
-10 Although products purchased in the United States have been found with detectable Pb content, 11 most consumer products identified with detectable Pb content originate in countries abroad (Table 2-6).
-In 12 many cases, these products were purchased outside the United States and brought into the country by the
+Consumer products have been identified as a source of Pb exposure in previous reviews (U.S. EPA, 2013, 2006).
+This subsection builds upon discussions from the 2013 Pb ISA (U.S. EPA, 2013), highlighting consumer products found in the recent literature, detailing their corresponding Pb content, and further summarizing trends since that ISA (U.S. EPA, 2013).

-13 consumer.
-For example, in an analysis of 1,496 of the consumer products sampled by the New York City

-14 Department of Health and Mental Hygiene (DOHMH) between 2008 and 2017, Hore et al. (2019)

-15 reported 45% of spices purchased abroad had Pb content above 2 ppm, as opposed to 13% of sampled

-- 16 spices purchased in the United States.
-The 2-ppm threshold is the permissible limit in food additives that - 17 is used by DOHMH as a guidance limit (Hore et al., 2019).
+Table 2-6 shows Pb content found in several consumer products, including spices, traditional medicines, cosmetics, toys/baby products, pottery, and tobacco.
+This table is an update of Table 3-7 in the 2013 Pb ISA (U.S. EPA, 2013).

+Although products purchased in the United States have been found with detectable Pb content, most consumer products identified with detectable Pb content originate in countries abroad (Table 2-6).
+In many cases, these products were purchased outside the United States and brought into the country by the consumer.
+For example, in an analysis of 1,496 of the consumer products sampled by the New York City Department of Health and Mental Hygiene (DOHMH) between 2008 and 2017, Hore et al. (2019) reported 45% of spices purchased abroad had Pb content above 2 ppm, as opposed to 13% of sampled spices purchased in the United States.
+The 2-ppm threshold was the permissible limit in food additives used by DOHMH as a guidance limit (Hore et al., 2019).
+In 2022 the New York State Department of Agriculture and Markets Division of Food Safety and Inspection lowered their Class II action level to >0.21 ppm from the 1.0 ppm level set in 2016 (Ishida et al., 2022).

-Product Category Product Location of Purchase Country of Origin Pb Content (units) Reference Cosmetics Lipsticks United States (California) Average: 0.36±0.39 μg/g; Maximum: 1.32 μg/g Liu et al. (2013) Costume cosmetics United States (California) China, United States, Taiwan N.D. to 27 mg/kg Perez et al. (2017) Lip products (lip balms, lip glosses, lipsticks) Online; China (Harbin) NR 2.48-18.22 mg/kg Gao et al. (2018b) Lipsticks Iraq NR 0.45-48.59 μg/g Sayyadi and Ioannidu (2015) Pottery Glazed containers Mexico 0.026-68.6 mg/kg Bahéna et al. (2017)
+Table 2-6 Pb content in various consumer products Product Category Product Location of Country of Purchase Origin Pb Content (units) Reference Cosmetics Lipsticks United States (California) Average: 0.36 ± 0.39 μg/g; Maximum: 1.32 μg/g Liu et al. (2013) Costume cosmetics United States (California) China, United States, Taiwan N.D. to 27 mg/kg Perez et al. (2017)